Wildsong/docker-arcgis-enterprise/datastore/README.md

 specified GIS Server site already has a managed data store."

-I had to open the ArcGIS Server Manager (on port 6443) go to "Site" tab select "Data Store" in the sidebar and select and delete the data store there
+I had to open the ArcGIS Server Manager (on port 6443) go to "Site" tab select "Data Store" in the sidebar and select and delete the data store there.

 ## Backends

-Datastore includes Postgresql, so I don't really care about anything else.
-I removed the notes I used to have here about SQL Server.

 From Desktop run the Create Spatial Type tool